How Long Can You Expect Hemp Edibles to Last?

 The first thing to keep is that many edibles don’t kick in quickly.
 It can be tempting for this reason to take more after your first dose, but you should wait 24 hours before taking another.

 An edible high generally lasts longer than other methods of consuming cannabis can last anywhere from six to eight hours.
 THC-infused edibles produce peak blood levels around three hours.
 The edible high also depends on dose and potency.

 Because Hemp edibles tend to have stronger effects, they aren’t for everyone.
 Pure Relief offers edible products, such as Hemp gummies, but there’s so many more that may be right for you.
 These include:

 - Pre-Rolled Joints -- Available in different varieties, from sour apple and kush mints to Buba Kush and Hawaiian haze.

 - Hemp Oil -- Available in different flavors and strengths.

 - Hemp Cream -- Can be applied topically for pain relief and moisturization.

 - Space Force -- Available in different varieties and includes 3.5 grams.

-How long you can expect your CBD edibles to last, as well as how long it may take for them to kick in, depends on a variety of factors.
+How long you can expect your Hemp edibles to last, as well as how long it may take for them to kick in, depends on a variety of factors.
 That’s why it’s important to start slow and wait 24 hours between doses until you find what works for your body and your needs.